 Yes, you can.
 The University of Zagreb offers a 6-year veterinary course in English.

-Medicine and Veterinary courses in Croatia are 6-years.
-You can also apply for 5-year courses in Dentistry and Pharmacy at the University of Zagreb.
+Medicine and Veterinary courses in Croatia are 6 years.
+You can also apply for 5-year courses in Dentistry at the University of Zagreb.

 It costs about € 800-1000 to live in Croatia, including rent, bills, utilities and entertainment.
 However, this number is only an estimate and may go up or down depending on the student’s needs for accommodation, transportation and personal expenses.

 Yes, all medical universities in Croatia that we work with offer their esteemed programmes entirely in English.